Peter Rosenberg: Professional wrestling

 Since 2009, Rosenberg has hosted a YouTube series called Wrestling with Rosenberg where he has interviewed professional wrestlers including WWE Hall of Famers Hulk Hogan, Shawn Michaels, Mick Foley and Jesse Ventura.
 On December 19, 2009, Rosenberg served as a guest commentator for Ring of Honor's (ROH) Final Battle 2009 pay-per-view.
-He has also appeared for Total Nonstop Action Wrestling (TNA).
+He has appeared for Total Nonstop Action Wrestling (TNA).

 In late 2013, he began co-hosting a podcast called Cheap Heat with Grantland wrestling journalist David Shoemaker.
 In February 2015, he appeared on WWE Hall of Famer Stone Cold Steve Austin's podcast.
 On December 4, 2016, Rosenberg made his first appearance as a panelist on the TLC: Tables, Ladders & Chairs pre-show.
 In January 2017, Rosenberg became the host of the WWE Network show, Bring it to the Table, alongside Paul Heyman and John "Bradshaw" Layfield, with Corey Graves replacing Heyman in later episodes.

-Since 2017, Rosenberg has also served as a panelist on numerous pay-per-view pre-shows as well as several Talking Smack and Raw Talk post-shows.
+Since 2017, Rosenberg has served as a panelist on numerous pay-per-view pre-shows as well as several Talking Smack and Raw Talk post-shows.
 On January 31, 2021, at the Royal Rumble, Rosenberg, who was serving as a pre-show panelist, pinned R-Truth to win the WWE 24/7 Championship.
-The following day, however, R-Truth snuck up on him live on The Michael Kay Show and pinned him to win back his title.
+The next day, however, R-Truth snuck up on him live on The Michael Kay Show and pinned him to win back his title.

 TV/video

 Rosenberg hosted Hip Hop Squares on MTV2 for both of its two seasons.
-The show, which aired from May 22, 2012, to December 18, 2012, was based on the tic-tac-toe game show Hollywood Squares.
-It featured a rotating cast of rappers, DJ's, comedians, and sports and TV personalities as the nine squares on the board.
+The show aired from May 22, 2012, to December 18, 2012 and was based on the tic-tac-toe game show Hollywood Squares.
+It featured a rotating cast of rappers, DJ's, comedians, athletes, and TV personalities as the nine squares on the board.

 Rosenberg is the host of Noisemakers, a hip hop interview series that began in 2008.
 Past guests include Nas, DJ Premier and Diddy.
 Interviews take place primarily at the 92nd Street Y in Manhattan.
 The series has been described as a hip hop version of Inside the Actors Studio.

-In June 2013, he began hosting a new original video series on Complex TV.
+In June 2013, Rosenberg began hosting a new original video series on Complex TV.
 On The Process, he interviews new and established hip hop artists about their songwriting approach.
 The first episode's guest was Raekwon.
-Other subjects include Prodigy, Schoolboy Q, Azealia Banks, Future and Goodie Mob.
+Other subjects include Prodigy, Schoolboy Q, Azealia Banks, Future, and Goodie Mob.

 Concerts

 Rosenberg throws an annual summer concert, Peterpalooza, in celebration of his birthday.
-The first took place at the Best Buy Theater in Manhattan in 2012, and featured performances from Odd Future, Raekwon, Asher Roth, Nitty Scott and Smoke DZA.
-The second, at Williamsburg Park in Brooklyn in 2013, featured performances from Schoolboy Q, Meek Mill, Odd Future, Fabolous and World's Fair.
+The first one was at the Best Buy Theater in Manhattan in 2012, and featured performances from Odd Future, Raekwon, Asher Roth, Nitty Scott, and Smoke DZA.
+The second, at Williamsburg Park in Brooklyn in 2013, featured performances from Schoolboy Q, Meek Mill, Odd Future, Fabolous, and World's Fair.